MohitGoel92/Microsoft-Excel/README.md

 **Note:** After a function has been applied, we may see a green triangle at the top left corner of the cell.
 This is due to Excel trying to assist us as Excel has no context, as it only differentiates between a string or numerical data.
 Once we have checked the current function and it is correct, it is good practice to remove the warning so the viewers see a clean Excel sheet.

+**Note:** The small square at the bottom right of the cell is Auto Fill.
+We can drag this to replicate formulas in nearby cells.

+**Note: AutoSum** In the Formulas tab, the most common statistical functions are categorised in the AutoSum category.
+The keyboard shortcut for AutoSum is *ALT + =*.